corverroos/goldprop/README.md

 # Goldprop

-Goldporp is a property website scraper in go.
+Goldporp is a scraper for www.property24.com in go.

 It is ironically named after the fictional property company in [Tali's Wedding Diary](https://www.imdb.com/title/tt7637592/).